code-423n4/2024-10-superposition/README.md

 Employees of Superposition and employees' family members are ineligible to participate in this audit.

 Code4rena's rules cannot be overridden by the contents of this README.
 In case of doubt, please check with C4 staff.

-_Note for C4 wardens: Anything included in this `Automated Findings / Publicly Known Issues` section is considered a publicly known issue and is ineligible for awards._